 Thyroid Cancer

-A few risk factors for thyroid cancer include:2
+A few risk factors for thyroid cancer include4, 5

-• Gender: Thyroid cancer is three times as common in women than in men.
+• Sex: Thyroid cancer is 3 times as common in women than in men.

-• Hereditary Conditions: Certain inherited conditions, listed below, have been linked to different types of thyroid cancer:
+• Hereditary Conditions: Certain inherited conditions, including multiple endocrine neoplasia type 2 (MEN2), familial adenomatous polyposis (FAP), and Cowden syndrome have been linked to different types of thyroid cancer.

 • Radiation Exposure